Carlos de Sigüenza y Góngora: Career in Science

-He studied at the Real y Pontificia Universidad de México (Royal and Pontifical University of Mexico) following his dismissal from the Jesuits, and excelled at mathematics and developed a lifelong interest in the sciences.
+He studied at the Real y Pontificia Universidad de México (Royal and Pontifical University of Mexico) following his dismissal from the Jesuits, where he excelled at mathematics and developed a lifelong interest in the sciences.
 When a faculty position in Mathematics & Astrology (when he held it he taught mainly astronomy) was available, Sigüenza sought to compete for it, although he did not hold a doctoral degree in the subjects.
 It was not clear that he could even be eligible to compete, but Sigüenza argued successfully to do so.
 Selection for university posts was via oposiciones or competition between candidates.
 A question was posed and the candidate had to complete a response within 24 hours to be judged by a panel.
 Ghost writers or ringers sometimes completed the exercise and Sigüenza successfully argued that his chief rival for the position, and the person who vociferously argued that Sigüenza had no standing to even compete, had to be kept under surveillance during the competition to prevent cheating.
 On July 20, 1672, he was named to the chair of Mathematics and Astrology.
 His record as a professor was marred because he was frequently absent from the classroom due to his researches on various topics and to the pressing of other obligations he took on for fiscal reasons.
 One of his biographers suggests that his absences from the university might be attributable to his disdain for astrology, which he considered "a diabolical invention and consequently, alien to science, method, principle and truth."